zzzprojects/learn-orm/tutorials/ssis/packages.md

 <img src="images/packages-1.png" alt="Package diagram">

  - You can also add advanced features such as logging and variables to extend package functionality.
- - The completed package can then be configured by setting package-level properties that implement security, enable restarting of packages from checkpoints, or incorporate transactions in package workflow.
+ - The completed package can then be configured by setting package-level properties that implement security, restarting packages from checkpoints, or incorporating transactions in package workflow.

 ## Contents of a Package